Shuanghuanglian

-Shuanghuanglian (Chinese: 双黄连) is a traditional Chinese medicine with a long history for treating respiratory tract infection in China.
+Shuanghuanglian (Chinese: 双黄连) is a Chinese patent medicine with a long history for treating respiratory tract infection in China.
 Some of its active ingredients are Wogonin, Baicalin and baicalein.
-It is derived from three Chinese herbal medicines, namely, Lonicera japonica Thunb., Scutellaria baicalensis Georgi, and Forsythia suspense (Thunb.)
-Vahl.
+It is derived from three Chinese herbal medicines, namely, Japanese honeysuckle (Lonicera japonica Thunb.), Baikal skullcap (Scutellaria baicalensis Georgi), and weeping forsythia (Forsythia suspensa (Thunb.)
+Vahl).
 It has been used for the treatment of acute respiratory tract infections since 1973.
-It is mentioned in the Chinese Pharmacopoeia.
+Several forms are described in the Chinese Pharmacopoeia.

 The substance has been shown in vitro to be cytotoxic "against a clinical isolate of SARS-CoV-2".

 History

 In July 2020, Su et al reported on an in vitro experiment of its effect on COVID-19.
 Following the release of the report, which was in part supported by the Jack Ma Foundation, there was an uptick in Shuanghuanglian sales.